Kids & Money

 1) Teach the basics.

-Kids need to know the difference in value of each item of currency.
+Kids need to know the difference in the value of each item of currency.
 Teach them about pennies, nickels, dimes, quarters, dollar bills, etc.

 There are many tools available to help with this.
 For children 0 to 5 you can use our memorable educational song Quarter Dime Penny Nickel that teaches how to count by 25s, 10s, and 5s with ease.
 The cool thing about this is you can have the song playing during car rides or around the house leaving it to teach valuable lessons without officially teaching.